UPPMAX/uppmax_intro_day_1/docs/lesson_plans/20251015/README.md

 File transfer with FileZilla|Done
 Login console               |Done
 Use terminal                |Done
-Module system               |Needs a new video Creating a bash script      |Done
+Module system               |Needs a try-out and a new video Creating a bash script      |Done
 Scheduler                   |Done
 Interactive jobs            |Done

 <!-- markdownlint-enable MD013 -->

+Let's test the module system lesson now ...
+It works just fine, let's make a video now ...